nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Info**
 * If two or more values of the same parameter are provided, only the last value for that parameter will be taken.
-* For note:
-  * If no notes are specified, the current notes for the applicant will be deleted.
-  * If two or more values of `NOTE` are provided, both parameter will be taken in.
+* However, if two or more values of `NOTE` are provided, both parameter will be taken in.

 <div class="alert alert-info" role="alert">:information_source: <strong>Note:</strong> <br>
 <ul>